 Step 3.
 Assign sources to the group by clicking Manage Shared Sources and selecting sources to associate with the group.
 Click Update once sources have been selected.

 Step 4.
-Assign users to the group by clicking Manage Users and selecting users to associate with the group.
-Click Update once users have been selected.
+Assign users to the group by clicking Manage users and roles.

 Source prioritization allows you to create a perfectly tailored experience for members of a group, all sharing a common view into the information and data synchronized to Workplace Search.
 Relevance tuning often differs across teams: for example, while Legal and Accounting departments may share many of the same content sources, an Accounting team may get more value out of a source like Salesforce while the Legal team will likely be heavy users of a Contracts Vault.